JarrodJ83/LowKey/Readme.md

 ### Data Stores

-In LowKey a DataStore represents a data store you'd like to connect to.
+In LowKey a DataStore represents an external storage system you'd like to connect to.
 It's represented by an Id which is used to reference it when establishing a connection and a Name that's to represent the actual store.
 For example, the Master database of a SQL server might be represented as `new DataStore("sql-master", "master")`

 ### Tenants